May is Mental Health Month: Raise Awareness, Erase the Stigma, and Get Support!

 - Wounded Warrior Project, Inc.: Sometimes the most painful injuries aren’t physical.
 Whether it’s PTSD, TBI, combat stress, or any other mental health condition, the Wounded Warrior Project, Inc. is there to help.
 Click here to learn more about common veteran mental health conditions and start your road to recovery.

-- Brady Center for the Prevention of Gun Violence: Almost every day we hear of another mass shooting in our country.
-But America’s gun violence epidemic is made up of much more than high-profile media events.
-Every 16 hours, a woman in America is shot and killed by a current or former intimate partner.
-Suicides account for 60 percent of all gun deaths.
+- Brady Center for the Prevention of Gun Violence: While the media frequently reports about mass shootings, America’s gun violence epidemic is made up of much more than high-profile media events.
+About every 16 hours, a woman in America is shot and killed by a current or former intimate partner.
+Suicides account for about 60 percent of all adult gun deaths.
 With America leading the world in the number of guns per person, it's vital that we don't let temporary moments of crisis turn into permanent tragedies.
 It’s in everyone’s hands to work on solutions and you can join the fight by helping Brady fight to make our families, communities and streets safe again.
 Learn more.

 - Youth For Tomorrow (YFT): Founded by former Washington Redskins Coach Joe Gibbs, Youth For Tomorrow diagnoses and treats children, adolescents and adults with a wide variety of issues including but not limited to: depression, anxiety and panic symptoms, post-traumatic stress, anger issues, obsessive-compulsive issues, grief and loss, self-harm, issues related to attachment, co-occurring disorders, aggression, attention deficits and other behavioral concerns, as well as familial and relational issues.
 Through both residential and behavior health service programs, YFT served over 8,944 children and families in the last year.
 Your generosity and concern for children will provide the resources to continue our mission of providing a safe home, comprehensive counseling, and a quality education to at-risk children and families -- 7 days a week, 365 days a year.
 Learn more.